caiyue1993/IceCream/README.md

 This is the to-do list for the IceCream project.
 You can join us to become a contributor.

 - [ ] CloudKit Shared Database
-- [ ] Other platforms supported, like macOS, tvOS and watchOS

 See the [CONTRIBUTING](docs/CONTRIBUTING.md) file for contributing guidelines.